angh-el/LiqueDeFi/README.md

 # 🌊 LiqueDeFi
 Cross-chain stablecoin smart routing and non-custodial liquidity management

 LiqueDeFi is an intelligent cross chain routing layer for stable coins.
 It automatically find the cheapest, fastest and safest path to move USDC or EURC across blockchains.
-Instead of users manually comparing bridges, gas fees, and liquidy, **LiqueDeFi does the thinking for you**.
+Instead of users manually comparing bridges, gas fees, and liquidy, LiqueDeFi does everything.

 ---

 ## 🚨 The Problem

 Cross-chain stablecoin transfers today are:
-* ❌ **Expensive** — high gas + bridge fees
+* **Expensive** — high gas + bridge fees
-* ❌ **Confusing** — dozens of bridges, each with different trade offs
+* **Confusing** — dozens of bridges, each with different trade offs
-* ❌ **Risky** — wrapped assets, bridge liquidity risk
+* **Risky** — wrapped assets, bridge liquidity risk
-* ❌ **Manual** — users guess instead of optimising
+* **Manual** — users guess instead of optimising

 ---